List of The Big Bang Theory franchise characters: Lucy

-Lucy (Kate Micucci) shows up at a party at the comic-book store on Valentine's Day at an event for people who had no dates.
+Lucy (Kate Micucci) shows up at a party at the comic-book store on Valentine's Day at an event for people with no dates.
 She has social anxiety issues, something she shares in common with Raj.
-Originally, Kate Micucci had been one of the actresses considered for the Amy Farrah Fowler character.
+Originally, Kate Micucci had been one of the actresses considered to play Amy Farrah Fowler.

 Mike Rostenkowski

 Mike Rostenkowski (Casey Sander) is Bernadette's father and a retired police officer.
-Mike has a rough and rude personality and often bullies others, although he deeply loves his daughter, whom he calls his "little girl".
+He is rude and often bullies others, but he loves his daughter.
 Before he is first seen, Bernadette establishes his personality by telling Howard a long list of subjects he cannot discuss with Mike, including Jimmy Carter, foreigners, homosexuals, and even Howard's Jewish identity.
-When an earlier opportunity opens for his to travel to space, he supports Howard, although he later struggles to form a relationship with him.
-Mike oddly enough gets on very well with Sheldon, filling a role in his life vacated by the latter's deceased father, George.
+When an earlier opportunity opens for Howard to travel to space, he supports Howard, though the two later struggle to get along.
+In contrast, Mike gets on very well with Sheldon, filling a role in his life vacated by the latter's deceased father, George.